nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Saving data
-Travelr data are saved locally automatically after any command that changes the data.
+Travelr data are saved locally automatically after any command.
 There is no need to save manually.

 ## Glossary